I really hate comma plus and.

 A string of pearls doesn't do the job as well as connections that drive the motion forward.

 Notice that those events in the first part do not happen at the same time or as part of the same movement as those in the second part.
-In that case, I might be okay with it.
+If they were all part of the same movement, I might be okay with it.
 Like this: "I fell down the chute and tried to brace my legs, but scraped them painfully against the rough surface."
 You're doing those things simultaneously.

 Does one action cause the next?
 Say so.
 Does one event require the next?
 Say that.